* SEC has proposed proxy access rules

 “Five percent is a lot to have to own in a company,” Frank told reporters after Democratic senators proposed the threshold on Wednesday.
 “The Senate proposes to restrict the SEC significantly.”

+Although shareholders can nominate directors, they can only do so by waging a proxy fight, which many contend is costly and burdensome.
 Business groups such as the U.S. Chamber of Commerce oppose proxy access, fearing that special interest groups that lack business acumen or long-term vision for running a company could take over the boards.
-(Additional reporting by Alister Bull; Editing by Leslie Adler and Diane Craft)
+(Editing by Leslie Adler)